zzamboni/zzamboni.org/content/post/2020-08-09-how-to-insert-screenshots-in-org-documents-on-macos/index.md

 {{< figure src="20200809-171713_screenshot.png" >}}

+And without inline image display, we can see that the screenshot is automatically stored inside the `images/` directory:

+{{< figure src="20200809-172534_screenshot.png" >}}

 {{% tip %}}
 Thanks to [this thread at Stack Overflow](https://stackoverflow.com/questions/17435995/paste-an-image-on-clipboard-to-emacs-org-mode-file-without-saving-it) for many of the base ideas and pointers.